ebuchman/blog/content/posts/hayek-polanyi.md

 Both received doctorates in Law (Hayek from Vienna, Polanyi from Budapest).
 Both were associated with Jewish intellectuals (Polanyi actually was Jewish, Hayek merely suspected of being so).
 Both came from families of high intellectual achievement.
-Polanyi's brother Michael was a noted polymath, and would later correspond fruitfully with Hayek on the power of spontaneity and tacit knowledge.
+Polanyi's younger brother [Michael] was a noted polymath, and actually [corresponded fruitfully with Hayek] for years on liberty and spontaneous order.
 Hayek was second-cousins with Wittgenstein, whom he greatly admired, and his grandfather was a close friend of
 Bohm-Bawerk (co-founder of Austrian Economics).
 Both Hayek and Polanyi participated in the [Socialist Calculation Debate] of the 1920s,